eric-sclafani/gram2vec/README.md

 # Gram2Vec

+## Note:
+This branch is unstable.
+See the `main` branch for stable branch

 ## Description
 `Gram2Vec` is a feature extraction algorithm that extracts grammatical and syntactic properties from a given document and returns a 1-dimensional vector.
 This is one part of the PAUSIT team's **Linguistic Indicator Vector** (LIV).